turingschool/front-end-curriculum/lessons/module-2/this-is-confusing.md

 ## The difference between `function () {}` and `() => {}`

-ES6 introduced arrow functions, which allow us to write functions with shorter syntax (among other things).
+ES6 introduced arrow functions, which allow us to write functions with shorter syntax [among other things](http://frontend.turing.io/lessons/module-2/es5-vs-es6.html#arrow-functions).
 Beside being quicker to write/read, arrow functions also lexically bind the `this` value implicitly:

 ### function () {}
 The value of _this_ is set when the function is *executed*.